doanduyhai/Achilles/documentation/quickTuto.markdown

  First of all you need to initialize the **EntityManagerFactory**.

-	Cluster cluster = ...

-	Keyspace keyspace = ...

 	EntityManagerFactory entityManagerFactory = new ThriftEntityManagerFactoryImpl(
-			cluster, keyspace, "my.package1,my.package2", true);
+			"localhost:9160", "Test Cluster","my_keyspace" "my.package1,my.package2", true);

- You need to provide a `me.prettyprint.hector.api.Cluster` and 	`me.prettyprint.hector.api.Keyspace` for the initialization of the **EntityManagerFactory**.

- The third argument is a list of packages (coma separated) for entities scanning.
+ The fourth argument is a list of packages (coma separated) for entities scanning.

  The *last boolean flag* tells **Achilles** whether to force the column families creation if they do not exist or not.
 This flag should be set to **true** most of the time because **Achilles** creates its own